-- Investment in Equate and TKOC denominated in US Dollars with an aggregate carrying value of KD 291,874,553 (2022: KD 300,739,695), are designated as hedging instruments in fair value hedges towards loans and borrowings.
-The hedging gain or loss remains in OCI to match that of the hedging instrument. - During the current year, the Group sold certain quoted and unquoted equity securities measured at FVOCI.
-The resultant net gain attributable to equity holders of the Parent Company of KD 4,984,468 (2022: Nil) recognised in OCI, that were presented under fair value reserve, was transferred to retained earnings.
+▶ During the prior year, the Group sold certain quoted and unquoted equity securities measured at FVOCI.
+The resultant net gain attributable to equity holders of the Parent Company of KD 4,984,468 recognised in OCI, that were presented under fair value reserve, was transferred to retained earnings.